vitalif/vitastor/docs/usage/admin.en.md

 Downgrade are also allowed freely, except the following specific instructions:

+### 3.x -> 2.x

+Versions 3.0.0 and newer contain two store implementations - an old one and a new one, unsupported in 2.x and previous versions.
+So you should check your OSD store versions before downgrading to 2.x with the following command:

+`vitastor-disk read-sb /dev/vitastor/osdXX-data | jq -r .meta_format`

+If it prints 3 then OSD uses the new store and you can't downgrade it to 2.x.

+If it prints 2 or nothing then OSD uses the old store and the downgrade is allowed.

 ### 1.8.0 to 1.7.1

 Before downgrading from version >= 1.8.0 to version <= 1.7.1